 Mobile Number Portability (MNP) means you can keep your current mobile (or cellular) telephone number if you decide to change from one service provider (or operator) to another within an ECTEL region country (Dominica, Grenada, St Kitts & Nevis, St Lucia and St Vincent & the Grenadines).
 In short, it’s a process that allows you to change service providers without having to change your telephone number.
 So, switching between service providers won’t mean having to go to the trouble of advising all your friends, family, colleagues, customers and clients that your number has changed – it stays the same.

 Porting is the term used by the operators (or service provider) to describe the process which moves your number from one operator to another.

 There is no charge for you to port your number.
 All porting charges are met by the network service providers.

-You will be able to use the ECTEL MNP service from the Monday 03 June 2019.
-The Mobile Number Portability service is available to all mobile subscribers within all ECTEL countries (Dominica, Grenada, St Kitts & Nevis, St Lucia and St Vincent & the Grenadines).
+You will be able to use the ECTEL MNP service from the Monday June 03, 2019.
+The Mobile Number Portability service is available to all mobile subscribers within in all ECTEL countries (Dominica, Grenada, St Kitts & Nevis, St Lucia and St Vincent & the Grenadines).

 Not related to porting, however, note below that there may be contractual charges due as a result of ending your contract with your current service provider.